wengzp1/ScaleUpDehazing/README.md

 ### Download

-You can download the pretrained models and datasets on(coming soon)
+You can download the pretrained models on[model](链接：https://pan.baidu.com/s/17x2p6dJqXj6VsS2RPbRAhQ?pwd=1234 提取码：1234).

 The file path should be the same as the following: